fsce1/ash-puppyscripts/README.md

 My half of the joint code library, developed with Arpy

-Release DLLs are in Plugin/build/

-Debug - For Template Projects

-Game - For the Game (The version that is uploaded onto Thunderstore)

-Release - For Meatkit Projects

 Editor scripts only work in Meatkit Projects.

 Check out PuppyScripts on Thunderstore: https://h3vr.thunderstore.io/package/Arpy/PuppyScripts/